First Choice (UK): Operations as a Public Limited Company

-The company (originally named Owners Abroad) was founded in 1973 by Neil Scott, a former London taxi-driver, ice-cream truck-operator and movie extra, operating as a travel agent.
+The company (originally named Owners Abroad) was founded in 1973 by Neil Scott and Harry Musaphia, both former London taxi-drivers, ice-cream truck-operators and movie extras, operating as a travel agent.
 It first listed on the London Stock Exchange in 1982 with Scott as chairman and CEO.

 In 1987, the group launched Air2000 and in 1990 it acquired Redwing under the guidance of Howard Klein, who had replaced Scott as CEO.

 The company was renamed First Choice in 1994.

 First Choice's co-located headquarters with TUI UK at Wigmore House, Luton.

 In July 2005, First Choice Holidays purchased the Europe Express group of companies consisting of multi-channel distribution companies including: go-today.com for direct to consumer vacation packages, E.E.I.
 Travel and Brian Moore International Tours (BMIT) with travel agent distribution, Travel Services Europe (TSE), the contracting division for hotels and travel services throughout Europe.